Chapter 7 Bankruptcy

 3. You are freed from most remaining unsecured debts and can start over

-Keep in mind your student loans, tax debt, and other types of secured debt are not "dischargeable," and you will still need to repay these unless you are able to show extraordinary circumstances.
-Most consumer debt, though, like medical bills and credit card debt, are dischargeable.
+Remember that your student loans, tax debt, and other types of secured debt are not dischargeable.
+You will still need to repay these unless you can show extraordinary circumstances.
+Most consumer debts, though, like medical bills, personal loans, and credit card debt, are dischargeable.

 Qualifying for Chapter 7 Bankruptcy

-Chapter 7 bankruptcy focuses on liquidating your nonexempt assets, if you have any, to repay creditors before your remaining debt is discharged.
-The process can get rid of many types of unsecured debt such as credit card debt, medical bills, and utility bills.
+Chapter 7 bankruptcy focuses on liquidating your non-exempt assets, if you have any, to repay creditors before your remaining debt is discharged.
+The process can eliminate many types of unsecured debt.
+This includes credit card debt, medical bills, and utility bills.
+Part of your property may be subject to liens that pledge the property to other creditors.

-If your income is higher than your state's median income, you may still pass the means test if it's determined that you don't have enough disposable income to pay your creditors after taking into account your income, expenses, and family size.
+Suppose your income is higher than your state's median income.
+In that case, you may still pass the means test if it's determined that you don't have enough disposable income to pay your creditors after considering your income, expenses, and family size.

-People who do not pass the Chapter 7 means test have the option to file for Chapter 13 bankruptcy instead.
-Chapter 13 requires you to pay back debt over time using a repayment plan under which installment payments are made to creditors over three to five years.
+People who do not pass the Chapter 7 means test can file for Chapter 13 bankruptcy instead.
+Chapter 13 requires you to repay debt over time using a repayment plan where installment payments are made to creditors over three to five years.

-You can decide that Chapter 7 is not right for you at any time.
+You can decide that Chapter 7 is not suitable for you at any time.
 Changing to Chapter 11, 12, or 13 filing is allowed as long as:

 • You are eligible under the rules for those chapters